centrica-engineering/nucleus-docs/docs/foundations/modular-scale.md

 These are applied to our Viewport sizes in the following way:

-⚪️ Polo & 🏉 Rugby uses `Major Third`.
+🔵 Squash & 🎾 Tennis uses `Major Second`.
-🏑 Hockey, ⚽ Football & 🏀 Basketball uses `Minor Third`.
+🏀 Basketball, 🏑 Hockey & ⚽ Football & uses `Minor Third`.
-🎾 Tennis & 🔵 Squash uses `Major Second`.
+🏉 Rugby & ⚪️ Polo uses `Major Third`.

 Read more about our [Typography](foundations/typography.md) and how Modular Scale applies.